temporalparts/todo-overlay/README.md

-# NudgeNotes
+# TABULA - Take Back Your Life Again

-A Chrome extension that helps you stay focused by overlaying a TODO list on distracting websites.
+A powerful Chrome extension that helps you reclaim your time and focus by transforming distractions into opportunities for productivity.

 ## Getting Started